DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "Yes, sir!"

 Not even sparing a glance to the saluting soldier, Jeanne's bodyguards run through emergency stairs.
-Following behind them Kay sped up and chased after Jeanne.
+Following behind them Kai sped up and chased after Jeanne.

 "Jeanne, this right place for us to go?"